zouliming/jquerypagewalkthrough.github.com/README.md

   // automatically
   onLoad: true,
   // Callback to be executed before the walkthrough is shown
-  onBeforeShow: null,
+  onBeforeShow: $.noop,
   // Callback executed after the walkthrough is shown
-  onAfterShow: null,
+  onAfterShow: $.noop,
   // Callback executed in the event that 'restart' is triggered
-  onRestart: null,
+  onRestart: $.noop,
   // Callback executed when the walkthrough is closed.
 The walkthrough can be
   // closed by the user clicking the close button in the top right, or
   // clicking the finish button on the last step
-  onClose: null,
+  onClose: $.noop,
   // Callback executed when cookie has been set after a walkthrough has been
   // closed
-  onCookieLoad: null,
+  onCookieLoad: $.noop,
   /* ##### <a name="controls-options">Walkthrough controls</a>
    *
    * Hash of buttons to show.
 Object keys are used as the button element's ID